-On QM9, we see that our masked graph models with a 10% or 20% masking rate maintain a larger Fréchet ChemNet Distance score as the novelty increases, compared to the LSTM and Transformer models.
-Several of the MGM points on the plot are beyond the Pareto frontier formed by each baseline model.
+frontier formed by each baseline model.
 On ChEMBL, the LSTM and Transformer models generally achieve a higher combination of novelty and Fréchet ChemNet Distance score than does the masked graph model with either masking rate.
-However, to the bottom right of Figure 3b, we can see a few points corresponding to the 5% masking rate that are beyond the Pareto frontier of the points formed by the Transformer Regular model.
+However, to the bottom right of Figure 1b, we can see a few points corresponding to the 5% masking rate that are beyond the Pareto frontier of the points formed by the Transformer Regular model.

 We also observe that for ChEMBL, which contains larger molecules, using a 1% masking rate yields points that are beyond the Pareto frontier of those obtained using a 5% masking rate.
 This further indicates that masking a large number of components hurts generation quality, even if this number represents a small percentage of the graph.
-In the next section, we further explore the relationship between masking rate, initialization strategy and generation quality.

-We plot validity against novelty in Figure 4 and observe that the same analysis holds for the trade-off between these two metrics.
+We plot validity against novelty in Supplementary Figure 3 and observe that the same analysis holds for the trade-off between these two metrics.
 Hence even though state-of-the-art autoregressive models can trade off between representative metrics by changing the sampling strategy, the trade-off is poor and leads to a rapid decline in molecule quality as the novelty increases.
 MGM, on the other hand, is able to maintain a similar molecule quality as the novelty increases.